 In the subacute phase the collection of clotted blood liquifies.
 In the chronic phase it becomes a collection of serous fluid in the subdural space.

 - In the infant brain, SDHs are caused by tearing of the bridging veins in the subdural space and may result in significant brain injury.
-Some SDHs are due to physical abuse, so suspicion should be raised but SDH should not be assumed to be always due to this cause in children.
+Some SDHs are due to physical abuse, so suspicion should be raised but SDH should not be assumed always to be due to this cause in children.

 - The so-called 'shaken baby syndrome' remains controversial and may have other potential aetiologies than 'shaking'.
 It may also be seen in older children.